hackdou/initblog.com/_posts/2019-08-09-switcheroo.md

 ## Weaponization
 My free time is a bit limited right now due to a new gig and just life in general.
 I'm releasing this info and POC in the hopes that other hackers can build some cool exploit chains with it.
 I would love to hear feedback from folks who have success.

 The GET is performed as LOCAL SERVICE, if that's helpful to you Windows researchers out there.
-Thanks @elad_shamir for answering my questions on this.
+Thanks to Elad Shamir for answering my questions on this.

 ## More Info
 This discovery came as a byproduct of my earlier research into SSDP vulnerabilities, which you can read more about on the evil-ssdp page [here](https://gitlab.com/initstring/evil-ssdp).